rw-a/valentines-day/README.md

 3. The website will automatically pick the optimal period for each ticket to be delivered in, and will distribute the tickets to each delivery group (i.e. the groups of serenaders and prefects who hand out the roses/chocolates).
 4. You should be redirected to page listing all the delivery groups.
   - Recommended: this page shows you how many tickets have been assigned to each group.
 Usually, the serenading groups will have significantly more tickets than the non-serenading groups.
 You can delete the SortTicketRequest and make a new one with different settings to better suit how you want the tickets to be distributed.
 You may have to do this several times.
+  - Warning: only one ticket request can exist at a time.
+If you create a second one, it will override the previous one (it won't be deleted but it might order the tickets incorrectly).
+Therefore, you should remember to delete a ticket request before you generate a new one.
 5. Here you generate the PDF for each group.
   - Warning: The PDFs can get very large (up to ~30MB each), so generating them all at once may exceed your storage quota.
 You can generate a few, print them, then delete them, then repeat for another few.
 To delete a PDF, go to the [delivery group admin page](https://statehigh.pythonanywhere.com/admin/ticketing/deliverygroup/).
 Select the group(s) whose PDF you would like to delete, and select the dropdown *Action* which has the *Go* button next to it.
 Select *Undo printing of...* and press the *Go* button.
 To check your storage quota, visit the [pythonanywhere dashboard](https://www.pythonanywhere.com/user/statehigh/).
 6. Download the PDFs for each group and print them all out